SaikiranThalloju/SnakeGame/README.md

 1. Run the `Main` class to start the game.

 2. Use the arrow keys to control the snake's movement: up, down, left, and right.
-The game will automatically restart once the snake collides with an obstacle.
+The game will automatically restart once the snake collides with an obstacle or collides with itself.

 ## Customization